Police arrest 'many' at Israel-Hamas war protest at UC Santa Cruz, school says

 Some people at the event swore at the protesters and yelled, "Good riddance to Hamas terror fans."
 A pro-Palestinian encampment at MIT was cleared in early May.

-Associated Press journalists Christopher L. Keller, Ed White, Michael Casey and Steve LeBlanc contributed to this report.
+Associated Press journalists John Antczak, Christopher L. Keller, Ed White, Michael Casey and Steve LeBlanc contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.